jissjames322/Beginner-Level-Machines/Blackpearl/README.md

 Now we need to get a shell but how ?

-You can check if they have python installed if thet have then we can generate a tty shell using a one liner code found online
+You can check if they have python installed if they have it then we can generate a tty shell using a one liner code found online

 check by typing :